Adobe Experience Manager.

 How long does it take to go live?

 6-12 months for a reasonable implementation.
-Quick wins (pilot) are possible in 3 months, but that's not production-ready.
+Quick wins (pilot) are possible in 3 months, but that is not production-ready.

 How many developers do I need?